-TSRs of \$43.9 million and \$25.4 million in interest on debt are the primary components of total revenues and expenses, respectively, for the Restricted Bond Program.
+TSRs of \$49.3 million and \$21.2 million of interest on debt are the primary components of total revenues and expenses, respectively, for the Restricted Bond Program.

-During fiscal year 2013, revenue received for general operations included other income of \$250,000 representing a draw from TSR's.
-General operating expense for fiscal year 2013 within the General Operating Fund (\$196,384) included \$120,137 of legal and financial advisor fees for mediation arising from the Lehman Brothers bankruptcy.
-Lehman was the provider of the reserve fund contract for the TSA's bonds.
-The remaining \$76,247 is comprised of allocable salaries and wages, and other general and administrative expenses.
+During fiscal year 2014, revenue received for general operations included other income of \$1.1 million representing a draw from TSR's.
+General operating expense for fiscal year 2014 within the General Operating Fund was \$772 thousand including \$697 thousand of legal and financial advisor fees for litigation arising from the Lehman Brothers bankruptcy.
+Lehman was the provider of a forward purchase investment agreement for the investment of the reserve fund for the TSA's Series 2002 Bonds.
+The remaining \$75 thousand is comprised of allocable salaries and wages, and other general and administrative expenses.